eaHat/classyfire/README.md

 ### Plotting functions within classyfire

-All the functions for plotting within classyfire start with the prefix "\textbf{gg}" since the library \textbf{ggplot2} is in use.
+All the functions for plotting within classyfire start with the prefix "**gg**" since the R package *ggplot2* is in use.
 For example:

 ```
 ggClassPred(ens)